HyperTea: A Hypergraph-based Temporal Enhancement and Alignment Network for Moving Infrared Small Target Detection: Experiments

 \subsection{Implementation Details}

 The input frame resolution is reshaped to 512 × 512 in all experiments.
 All methods are trained for 50 epochs with a batch size of 4.
-We set initial learning rate to 0.01, and adopt SGD as the optimizer with momentum 0.937, weight decay $5\times10^{-4}$, and learning rate reduction factor 0.1.
-For non-maximal suppression, the IoU threshold is set to 0.65, while the confidence threshold is 0.001.
+We set the initial learning rate to 0.01, and adopt SGD as the optimizer with momentum 0.937, weight decay $5\times10^{-4}$, and learning rate reduction factor 0.1.
+For non-maximum suppression, the IoU threshold is set to 0.65, whereas the confidence threshold is 0.001.
 We performed all experiments on one Nvidia GeForce 4090D GPU.